 Pike Push Up

-You should feel most of the effort in the shoulders and arms, while the core helps keep your body stable.
-Keep your legs straight as comfortable, lower your head toward the floor with control, and press back up without letting your elbows flare or your hips drop.
-A steady tempo helps maintain tension throughout the movement.
+Most of the effort belongs in the shoulders and triceps, while the core stabilizes your body throughout each rep. Keep your legs as straight as comfortable, lower your head toward the floor with control, and press back up without letting the elbows flare wide.
+Multi-joint pressing movements like this one activate the anterior deltoid to a high degree, especially when the trunk is more vertical (Franke et al., 2015).

-This exercise fits well in shoulder-focused or bodyweight strength workouts, especially as a progression toward overhead pressing.
-You can make it easier by bending the knees or reducing the depth, or harder by elevating the feet or slowing the lowering phase while keeping full control.
+This exercise fits naturally into shoulder-focused or bodyweight strength sessions, particularly as a stepping stone toward handstand push-ups.
+Bending the knees or reducing depth makes it easier, while elevating the feet or slowing the lowering phase increases the challenge considerably.

 - Start in a traditional push-up position with your hands shoulder-width apart and your body forming a straight line.